topquark22/morseR24/README.md

 Continuous fast blink:
 - Radio is enabled but not connected properly.

-Short blink during message display:
-- Invalid character in the message. (**\*** will also be printed after the character in the serial monitor.)

 Solid red:
 -  Slave mode is enabled and the radio is disabled.
 This is an unsupported configuration.